Why Skylake Yosemite Camp?

 I Hear Camp Food is Traditionally Pretty Bad...
 What About Skylake?

 We truly believe our food service is second to none.
 We offer a complete salad bar almost every lunch and dinner and vegetarian alternative meals whenever the primary entrée is a meat dish.
-We offer at all times, fresh fruit, vegetables and milk.
+We offer at all times, fresh fruit, vegetables and milk (as well as soy milk).
 The owner/director has culinary academy training and six years in the restaurant business.
 The menu and recipes are revitalized every year bringing continual improvement and originality.
+Our kitchen manager and chefs all care 110% about the food they put out and take great pride in their work...as do we!

 How Does a Camper Get To and From Skylake?